susan-davis/stellar-core/BIBLE.md

 "Hand Weapon," "Ear," "Eye," "Hand," and "Mouth" are special religious ranks, whose holders act in both religious and police functions.
 The ranks always refer to a specific Quellan deity, generally either Quelil or Gronkadonk, but occasionally to a minor deity.
+(TBD: is Eye R3 and Hand R4, or is it the other way around?)

 #### Quellan Ships
 - *Q1*-class attack ship ("Attack I")